zulamit/zwallet/content/advanced/sub-account.md

 (or snap addresses in Ywallet) offer a better scalable solution.
 {{%/notice %}}

+## Scan Transparent Addresses

+If you have funds in transparent sub accounts, Ywallet can automatically find them for you.
+Use the Scan Accounts button and Ywallet will scan the transparent addresses at sequential indices starting from 1.
+It will stop when there are 10 (gap limit) consecutive addresses without funds.
+The Gap Limit can be adjusted in the settings.

 ## Backup

 The backup of a sub-account contains the account index.
 This index